tonyle9/Greentea/english/Developer-Guide/Roadmap.md

 For example: while it *is* possible to run Vulkan API over Windows XP, no hardware or middleware (LunarG) distributors actually did it.
 Some features also, like native Wi-Fi or BLE support, were non-existent on old versions of NT.
-So we need to declare timings and dependecies for each feature.
+So we need to declare timings and dependencies for each feature.

 | Kernel NT < 5 |
 | Kernel NT 5.0 (2000) |